ansible-collections/cloud.common/README_ansible_turbo.module.rst

 .. code-block:: shell

-  PYTHONPATH=$HOME/.ansible/collections python -m ansible_collections.cloud.common.plugins.module_utils.turbo.server --socket-path $HOME/.ansible/tmp/turbo_mode.socket
+  PYTHONPATH=$HOME/.ansible/collections python -m ansible_collections.cloud.common.plugins.module_utils.turbo.server --socket-path $HOME/.ansible/tmp/turbo_mode.foo.bar.socket

+Replace ``foo.bar`` with the name of the collection.

 You can use the ``--help`` argument to get a list of the optional parameters.